-This guide identifies the most useful resources for Engineering and Digital Arts and keeps you up to date with library skills and news for your subject area.
+This guide identifies the most useful resources for Engineering and Digital design and keeps you up to date with library skills and news for your subject area.

 Getting Started using the Library

-The best place to start searching for resources for your course is your online reading list and LibrarySearch.
+The best place to start searching for resources for your course is your reading list and LibrarySearch.

 Books and Ebooks

 We have a large collection of engineering and digital design books in the library as well as in related topics in arts, computing, mathematics, physics and bioengineering.

 As well as using LibrarySearch to find specific titles you may want to browse topics areas on the library shelves.
 You can use the library map to locate broader subject areas.